jalingo/MagicCloud/README.md

 pod install
 ```

-Alternatively, you could clone from [github](github.com/jalingo/MagicCloud) (not recommended).
-Then add the framework to your project manually.
+Alternatively, clone from [github](github.com/jalingo/MagicCloud), then add the framework to your project manually (not recommended).

 #### Quick Start Guide

-A how-to video at escapeChaos.com/MagicCloud, check out the **Quick Start Guide** and see a test app get fully configured in less than 15 lines of code.
+Check out the **Quick Start Guide**, a how-to video at [escapeChaos.com/MagicCloud], and see a test app get fully configured in less than 15 lines of code.

 ## Examples